Aditi-Singh-24/Connectify/README.md

-# Connectify
+# Connectify - Messaging Service Prototype

-Connectify is a chat application that allows users to authenticate, chat one-on-one, and create group chats.
-This README provides a step-by-step guide to running the project, installing dependencies, and using its features.
+Connectify is a cutting-edge messaging service chat application that allows users to authenticate  designed to showcase secure, real-time communication with modern features like chat one-on-one, and create group chats.
+This project includes user authentication, one-on-one and group chats, real-time messaging, and optional advanced features like AI-powered chatbots and video/audio calls.
+It's built with scalability, performance, and user experience in mind.

 ## Table of Contents
 - [Features](#features)